maroider/overlay/README.md

 # Overlays

-Game overlays are usually created by hooking into the game's process.
-That kind of technique is beyond my current skillset.
-Luckilly, I've managed to find a technique that works well enough for me by using my search engine of choice.
+Game overlays are usually created in one of two ways:

+- by injecting code into the game and hooking rendering API functions (OpenGL, Direct3D, Vulkan, etc.)
+- by creating a specially crafted window

+This crate uses the second technique, and I'm working on a yet-to-be-announced crate utilizing the first technique.

+There is also (potentially) a third way to draw an overlay which involves messing with the compositor, but I haven't really looked into that.

 ## Usage